A Visitors Guide to Dining in Philadelphia

 Ristorante Pesto

 Ristorante Pesto should be on your list if you're looking for the best Italian restaurant in Philadelphia.
-This family-owned, compact Italian trattoria is known for its Southern Italian classics and warm neighborhood feel.
-The menu features a variety of classics from around Italy and is served up with a smile.
+This family-owned, compact Italian trattoria is renowned for its traditional Southern Italian dishes and warm, neighborhood atmosphere.
+The menu features a variety of classic Italian dishes and is served with a smile.
 The neighborhood atmosphere is a plus, but the food is the real draw here.

 The Victor Cafe

 The Victor Cafe is located in the heart of Philly's Italian neighborhood.
 It serves traditional Italian fare with a twist.
-In addition to the incredible food, the Victor Cafe also has a wonderful staff, many of whom are trained, opera singers.
+In addition to the incredible food, the Victor Cafe also has an excellent staff, many of whom are trained opera singers.
 You can enjoy live opera performances during dinner while listening to a singer's arias.
 The arias last for about three minutes each, and the entire room is enthralled.

 John's Roast Pork

 For lovers of Philadelphia's legendary roast pork sandwich, you can't pass up a visit to the iconic roast pork shop in the Center City neighborhood.
-This legendary eatery only accepts cash and has late closing times.
-However, you need to pay attention to the time of day you want to visit.
-If you visit in the evening, you'll be able to take advantage of its late closing hours.
+This legendary eatery only accepts cash and closes late.
+However, you should pay attention to the time of day you plan to visit.
+If you see in the evening, you'll be able to take advantage of its late closing hours.

 South Philly Barbacoa

 This Mexican-inspired restaurant has recently gained national attention, run by an undocumented immigrant.
 The meat here is tender and flavorful.
 The tacos are incredible, and the barbacoa is the best in the city.
-The restaurant is small - only a handful of tables - and there is no reservation system.
+The restaurant is small, with only a handful of tables, and there is no reservation system in place.
 It is open seven days a week and is not staffed on weekends.

 Tacconelli's

 If you're looking for a fun place to dine in Philadelphia, consider visiting Tacconelli's.
 This authentic Italian restaurant serves classic Italian dishes.
 The staff is friendly and accommodating, and the menu changes regularly.
-Tacconelli's offers a large selection of pizzas, portions of pasta, and sandwiches.
+Tacconelli's offers a large selection of pizzas, pasta portions, and sandwiches.
 You can also bring a large group to eat here.

 Franklin Fountain

-The Old City's confectionary scene includes the iconic Franklin Fountain, a renowned ice cream parlor with antique fixtures.
+The Old City's confectionery scene includes the iconic Franklin Fountain, a renowned ice cream parlor with antique fixtures.
 Try cheesesteaks, onigiri, and Philadelphia rolls, and save room for the dessert menu, including chocolate fudge and biscuits.
-Order a Spanish beer or good rum or a chocolate frappe to wash down the delicious treat.
-You can also order a chocolate hot chocolate or lemonade.
+Order a Spanish beer, a good rum, or a chocolate frappe to wash down the delicious treat.
+You can also order a chocolate, a hot chocolate, or a lemonade.

 John's Water Ice

 If you're looking for one of the best frozen treats in Philly, then look no further.
 John's Water Ice is a buzzing destination that serves water ice made from an old recipe.
-Their menu features rotating flavors each week, and you'll certainly find something to satisfy your thirst.
+Their menu features rotating flavors each week, and you're sure to find something to satisfy your taste buds.
 Here, you'll also be able to try a new recipe to become a regular at this Philadelphia hot spot.

 Bud & Marilyn's

 If you're looking for a nostalgic feel, you've come to the right place.
-The menu includes heartily shareable such as Grandma's Chicken Noodle Soup and Truffled Asparagus Grilled Cheese.
-You can order from the full entrees or a vegetarian or gluten-free option for more substantial meals.
+The menu includes heartily shareable items such as Grandma's Chicken Noodle Soup and Truffled Asparagus Grilled Cheese.
+You can order from our full entrees, as well as vegetarian and gluten-free options, for more substantial meals.
 Breakfast is served until 10 a.m., and you can order fried cheese curds and a grilled cheese sandwich for breakfast.

 Moshulu

 You can't beat dining in a floating restaurant.
 Moshulu is located on the historic square-rigged sailing ship.
 Its spacious interior is loaded with maritime charm.
 Its chef uses local and seasonal ingredients to create innovative and flavorful dishes.
-Aside from being a top Philadelphia dining option, Moshulu is also an ideal location for a brunch or happy hour cocktail.
+Aside from being a top Philadelphia dining option, Moshulu is also an ideal spot for brunch or a happy hour cocktail.

 Share This Article on Social Media